TMS9918: Legacy

-Texas Instruments' TMS9918A was succeeded by Yamaha's V9938, which added additional bitmap modes, more colorful sprites, a vertical full-screen scroll register, vertical and horizontal offset registers, a hardware blitter and a customizable palette.
-The V9938 was designed for the MSX2 standard of computers, and later used in a third-party upgrade to the TI-99/4A — the Geneve 9640 'computer-on-a-card'.
-The V9938, in turn, was succeeded by the V9958, which added some additional high-colour modes and a horizontal two-page scroll register, these chips were used in the MSX2+/turboR systems.
+Texas Instruments' TMS9918A was succeeded by the Yamaha V9938, which added additional bitmap modes, more colorful sprites, a vertical full-screen scroll register, vertical and horizontal offset registers, a hardware blitter and a customizable palette.
+The V9938 was designed for the MSX2 standard of computers, and later used in a third-party upgrade to the TI-99/4A: the Geneve 9640 "computer-on-a-card".

+The V9938, in turn, was succeeded by the V9958 which added some additional high-colour modes and a horizontal two-page scroll register.
+These chips were used in the MSX2+/turboR systems.

-Toshiba made a clone called the T6950 and does not support the undocumented pattern / color table masking feature in graphics 2 mode.
-Later, Toshiba released the T7937A MSX-Engine with a built-in VDP and fixed the masking features.
-Both VDPs by Toshiba feature a slightly different palette than the Texas VDPs, with more vivid colors.
+Toshiba made a clone called the T6950 which does not support the undocumented pattern / color table masking feature in graphics 2 mode.
+Later, Toshiba released the T7937A MSX-Engine with a built-in VDP with working masking features.
+Both VDPs by Toshiba feature a palette which is slightly different (more vivid colors) from the TI VDPs.

-The TMS9918 was the basis for the VDP chips in Sega's Master System, Game Gear, and Mega Drive.
-They used additional display modes and registers, and added hardware scrolling capabilities and other advanced features.
+The VDP of the Master System game console is an evolution of the TMS9918.
+This was further evolved into the VDP of the Genesis/Mega Drive game console, which replaces most of the graphics modes from the Master System VDP with more capable versions.